The Toronto World: The Sunday World

 American Sunday newspapers became popular in Toronto in the 1880s, with the Buffalo Express even beginning a Canadian edition in 1887, but the Lord's Day Act prevented any local Sunday papers from being printed or sold on that day.
-By arranging for printing and distribution on Saturday night (but with a Sunday date), The Sunday World began circulation on Victoria Day, May 24, 1891, to compete against the popular Saturday weekend editions being issued by The Globe and The Daily Mail.
+By arranging for printing and distribution on Saturday night, but with a Sunday date, The Sunday World began circulation on Victoria Day, May 24, 1891, to compete against the popular Saturday weekend editions being issued by The Globe and The Daily Mail.

 In 1895 it described itself as "the brightest, crispest, most cosmopolitan, most interesting of Canadian weeklies."
 Initially printed as an eight-page broadsheet, it was converted into a 24-page tabloid on January 20, 1901.
 It later added a half tone broadsheet supplement in 1902.

 Relationships with other Toronto papers

 When John A. Macdonald fell out with The Toronto Mail in 1887, he considered buying The World, but decided not to proceed when Maclean insisted on remaining as its editor in chief.
-Macdonald then went on to form The Toronto Empire.
+Macdonald then went on to form the Toronto Empire.

-The Toronto Star was first printed on World presses, and at its formation in 1892 The World owned a 51% interest in it as a silent partner.
+The Toronto Star was first printed on World presses, and at its formation in 1892 The World owned a 51 percent interest in it as a silent partner.
 That arrangement only lasted for two months, during which time it was rumoured that Maclean was considering selling the Star to the Riordon family.
 After an extensive fundraising campaign among the Star staff, Maclean agreed to sell his interest to Horatio Clarence Hocken.

 Financial difficulties

 The World always experienced cash flow problems during its existence, as Maclean drew profits from it to fund his other interests as a politician, horse breeder, and land speculator.
-The Globe described him as being the "poorest of business men," but in 1913 the Canadian Courier described him as "the only newspaper proprietor who was ever unable to pay all salaries regularly and publish a paper and remain popular."
+The Globe described him as being the "poorest of business men", but in 1913 the Canadian Courier described him as "the only newspaper proprietor who was ever unable to pay all salaries regularly and publish a paper and remain popular."

 His need for cash led some to believe that his editorial views were for sale: